If you’re not already backing up onto the cloud, why not? It’s easy, incredibly cost effective and offers a range of other potential benefits.

 Backups in the cloud mean you can implement longer term storage solutions at lower costs, helping you stay on the right side of data compliance rules with greater ease.

 Cloud backup options

 While migrating applications to cloud typically takes some planning, there are some amazingly simple options when it comes to backups.
-For example, we helped one of our smaller clients with a network attached storage device to perform automatic backups to the cloud.
+For example, one of our smaller clients with a network attached storage device uses the built-in functionality of the NAS box to perform automatic backups to the cloud.

 Here are some other examples of the options available to businesses looking to adopt cloud-based backups:

 - Carry on using your existing backup software and use it for storage on the cloud via a “virtualized tape library”.
 Using the existing software licence you have already invested in entails minimal change and minimal cost.